June 9, 2017 Virtual vs. Augmented Reality Experiences in Retail

 Both technologies are meant to solve consumer problems and extend the brand’s connection to the customer through product visualization, customer experiences, and brand differentiation ‒ the most common use cases in retail.

 The rise of such kind of technologies comes hand in hand with the surge of experiential retail and retailtainment.
 Consumers have developed an appetite for interactive shopping experiences that empower them to make better decisions faster, which is the focus of AR and VR.
-They place entertainment at the centre of the offering, prioritizing engagement and building lasting relationships with consumers.
+They place entertainment at the center of the offering, prioritizing engagement and building lasting relationships with consumers.

 - 80% of them are more likely to visit a store that offers entertainment